 The constitution of a registered student organization must be specific and detailed enough to guide the operation of the organization in a consistent manner from year to year.
 The constitution, therefore, should be the primary operational guide for the organization and not simply a document that is filed away and forgotten.
 The constitution must be specific enough to demonstrate to the University that the group meets the conditions of registration.

 Instructions: Your organization constitution MUST include all of the sections below.
+For ease of updating/developing your constitution, please use the Constitution Template for Student Organizations, which includes all required sections and language.

 Specify the official name and any abbreviated name for the organization.
 The name of registered organizations may not include the name of the University of Pittsburgh in any way.
+(These guidelines will be updated and enforced in Spring 2021.)

 The following statement MUST be included.
 “The (name of organization) and its membership accept and will fully comply with the requirements and limitations of registration.”